Office of the Public Advocate

 OPA provides a number of services to achieve this vision.
 These include advocacy, guardianship, research and policy, education and training and three volunteer programs - Community Visitors, Community Guardians and Independent Third Persons.

-Number of legal positions within organisation: Three
+Number of legal positions within organisation: Five

 Information for university students/graduates

 Do you have a graduate clerkship program?

 How many law graduates do you employ outside your graduate program, and what sort of roles do they fill?

 Seven law graduates are employed at OPA who do not work as lawyers.
 Two work as guardians, one as a part-time OPA Duty Officer at VCAT as well as a guardian, two work in investigations and one in management.